brendanhay/gogol/gogol-dfareporting/README.md

 ## Description

-A client library for the Google DCM/DFA Reporting And Trafficking.
+A client library for the Google Campaign Manager 360.

 ## Contribute